burstack/skyfarms/README.md

 ***
 ## Contributing Guidelines

-Please read CONTRIBUTING.md for details on how to contribute and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/SkyFarms/skyfarms/blob/master/CODE_OF_CONDUCT.md) for details on how to contribute and the process for submitting pull requests to us.

-## Code of Conduct

-Please read CODE_OF_CONDUCT.md for details on our code of conduct and the process for submitting pull requests to us.

 ## License